 Rusty Sabich stood in the courtroom, the weight of the past year pressing down on him like a physical burden.
-The trial, a grueling and public dissection of his life, his marriage, and his deepest secrets, had finally reached its climax.
+In practice, the trial, a grueling and public dissection of his life, his marriage, and his deepest secrets, had finally reached its climax.
 He had been accused of the murder of Carolyn Polhemus, his colleague and former lover, a crime that had threatened to unravel everything he held dear.
 Every piece of evidence, every witness testimony, every lingering glance from the jury had chipped away at his composure, leaving him raw and exposed.

 Unraveling the Mystery: A Deep Dive into Presumed Innocent